clauRamirez/Flask-ShopStockManager/dev/TO-DO.md

 accept it as param for searches????
 - Add models __repr__ and that stuff
 - Add errors and error handling
-- Add comments and docs
-- Create different jblocks and put in them repetitive stuff like the go back button, form buttons and edit/delete buttons
 - Add custom 404

 #### SQL